 Each of my paintings are unique.
 You won’t see anything like it from anyone else.
 I get a picture of an animal in my mind and I keep seeing it until I get it on canvas.
-I’ve just started having these prints and cards produced and they are made with the best materials.
-Each of the painting prints is signed by me and come with a acid free backing in an clear envelope.
+My prints and cards are made with the best materials.
+Each print is signed by me and comes with acid free backing in an clear envelope.

 We have added photos of flowers and other places and things.
 I love Photography and enjoy sharing these with you.
 Sometimes I see the flowers in the sun or early morning, maybe when the sun is going down and their beauty is so exquisite I have to grab my camera and take pictures.
-My husband Kevin is very nice and only complains a little when he updates all my devices with the flower files.
 I think I’ve taken 1200 flower photos now and I really don’t see myself stopping anytime soon.
 Check them out.
 I am sure you will find a unique picture that is just what you are looking for.

-Although I’ve painted seascapes, landscapes, portraits, and florals, My true love for animals has not only led me to support many wildlife rehabilitation centers, but I have also evolved into a wildlife painter.
-Realism of the animal is most important to Me, who from the first stroke of fur on the canvas to the last highlight in the eyes, the animal must project realism, it must appear alive.
-Perhaps one of my favorite creatures is the giant panda.
-Portraying the panda in its natural setting, adds a dimension to my work.
+Although I’ve painted seascapes, landscapes, portraits, and florals, My true love for animal not only led me to support many wildlife rehabilitation centers, I have also evolved into a wildlife painter.
+Realism of the animal is most important to me, from the first stroke of fur on the canvas to the last highlight in the eyes, the animal must project realism, it must appear alive.

 To an artist unhappy with work they’ve spent hours painting, My advice is this: “Paint over it!”.
 I encourage the frustrated artist not to be afraid of changing a painting that doesn’t measure up to what was originally envisioned or sketched.